11/12/2024

 CEO

 Yeah, so H1Z1 is in pre-production still.
-And timing wise, what we have decided to do is we have a number of bigger investments going out.
-Clans obviously now producing returns with its release, but we have cold iron title next year, as well as paleo, which we originally did not account for.
-Opportunistically, we were able to secure that transaction just beginning of their quarter.
-So there's investment going into it.
-You know, I think we already communicated this upfront investment of five million U.S. And then there's additional investment of up to ten million dollars that we're investing in order to get the game out on Gen nine consoles.
-So based on the additional investments that's coming up in front of H1Z1, what we don't want to do is as an organization operate our business too aggressively.
-We're given the current market conditions, put the business at risk in any way.
-We've been very good about managing our risk very proactively, and we want to continue to do that.
-So we are going to manage the timing of our investment conservatively.
-What does that mean?
-Well, we want to make sure that paleo goes out successfully, along with that cold iron game goes out successfully thereafter.
-And then and then along with that sequence and generation of returns from the investments that we're making, be able to ramp up on investments like H1Z1 in order to manage our cash flows and then being able to live within the confines of what's available to us from our balance sheet, as well as our cash flows from our business.
+And timing-wise, what we have decided to do is we have a number of Bigger investments going out.
+Clans obviously now producing returns with its release, but we have cold iron title next year as well as paleo, which we originally did not account for.
+Opportunistically, we were able to secure that transaction just beginning of third quarter, so there's investment going into it.
+You know, I think we already communicated this upfront investment of 5 million US and then there's additional investment of up to $10 million that we're investing in order to get the game out. on Gen9 consoles.
+So based on the additional investments that's coming up in front of H1Z1, what we don't want to do is, as an organization, operate our business too aggressively. uh we're given the current market conditions put the business at risk in any way we've been very good about managing our risk very proactively and we want to continue to do that so we are going to manage the timing of our investment uh conservatively uh what what does that mean well we want to make sure that paleo goes out successfully along with that cold iron skin goes out successfully thereafter and and and then along with that uh sequence and generation of returns from the investments that we're making be able to ramp up on investments like H1Z1 in order to manage our cash flows and being able to live within the confines of what's available to us from our balance sheet as well as our cash flows from our business.
 So that's what we're intending to do.
 Does that mean that H1Z1 potentially could be delayed?
 Maybe yes, but no determination as to when exactly and how far, but we're trying to be prudent given the market conditions to be able to manage our investment timing accordingly.
-Thank
+Thank you very much, Steve.

 speaker